ksteph/CS169-Todo/README.md

 rake db:seed
 ```

+Note: If you are using the same branch as before run `rake db:drop` before, to restart the database.

 ## Writing New Tests
 Create a new file called `features/task_update.feature` and fill out the "Feature" and "Background" sections just like `features/task_display.feature`.